Light mass window of lepton portal dark matter: Constraints on the extra scalars

 where we defined $F_{\rm spin}(\tau_i)$ and $\tau_i \equiv 4m_i^2/m_h^2$ for a charged particle $i$ running in the loop:

 The loop function $f(\tau)$ is

 with

-Note that the branching ratio only depends on the quartic coupling $\lambda_3$ and the charged Higgs mass $m_{H^+}$.
+Note that the branching ratio only depends on the quartic coupling $\lambda_3$ and the charged scalar mass $m_{H^+}$.
 In Fig.~\ref{fig;Rgamma} (right), we show the signal strength $R_{\gamma\gamma}$ in the $(m_{H^+},\,\lambda_3)$ plane with the black lines.
-It follows that the sign of $\la_3$ determines if the charged Higgs contribution is constructive or destructive.
-If $\la_3$ is positive, the charged Higgs contribution is destructive to the SM contribution and $R_{\gamma\gamma}$ is smaller than unity, while if $\la_3$ is negative, $R_{\gamma\gamma}$ is larger than unity.
+It follows that the sign of $\la_3$ determines if the charged scalar contribution is constructive or destructive.
+If $\la_3$ is positive, the charged scalar contribution is destructive to the SM contribution and $R_{\gamma\gamma}$ is smaller than unity, while if $\la_3$ is negative, $R_{\gamma\gamma}$ is larger than unity.
 The signal strengths measured by ATLAS and CMS in LHC Run2 are $R_{\gamma\gamma}= 1.02\pm0.14$~\cite{ATLAS:2019jst} and $R_{\gamma\gamma}=1.18^{+0.17}_{-0.14}$~\cite{Sirunyan:2018ouh}, respectively.
 These results favor a negative $\la_3$ more than a positive one.

 Let us see the prediction of the light $H$ scenario.
 For our purpose, we consider $m_H < 10$\,GeV here.
 As pointed out above, there is the strong relation, $\la_3 \approx -(\la_4+\la_5)$, from the invisible Higgs decay.
 In addition, it is seen in Fig.~\ref{fig;Brinv} (right) that $\la_4 + \la_5$ is almost constant with a fixed $m_{H^+}$ in the light $H$ regime.
 Given these facts, we find that $\la_3$ and $\la_4+\la_5$ are expressed solely by $m_{H^+}$ up to ${\cal O}(m_H^2/v^2)$ corrections: